List of diseases of the honey bee: Acute bee paralysis virus

 Acute bee paralysis virus is considered to be a common infective agent of bees.
 It belongs to the family Dicistroviridae, as does the Israel acute paralysis virus, Kashmir bee virus, and the black queen cell virus.
 It is frequently detected in apparently healthy colonies.
 This virus seemingly plays a role in cases of sudden collapse of honey bee colonies infested with the parasitic mite V. destructor.

 Israeli acute paralysis virus

 Described in 2004 the Israeli acute paralysis virus belongs to the family Dicistroviridae, as does the Acute bee paralysis virus.

-The virus is named after the place where it was first identified - its place of origin is unknown.
+The virus is named after the place where it was first identified – its place of origin is unknown.
 It has been suggested as a marker associated with colony collapse disorder.

 Kashmir bee virus

 Kashmir bee virus is related to the preceding viruses.
-Recently discovered, it is currently only positively identifiable by a laboratory test.
+Discovered in 2004, it is currently only positively identifiable by a laboratory test.
 Little is known about it yet.